-Steve Bannon On ’60 Minutes’: Catholics Need Illegal Aliens To Fill The Church – I’m Trump’s Wingman [Videos]
+Steve Bannon On ’60 Minutes’: Catholics Need Illegal Aliens To Fill The Church, I’m Trump’s Wingman [Videos]

-A red-eyed Steve Bannon was interviewed in Bannon’s home, as seen in the attached videos from 60 Minutes.
-Bannon called himself a “wingman” to President Donald Trump, even in the wake of Bannon leaving the White House.
-Steve didn’t mince words about everything from Trump’s DACA decision, which Bannon didn’t agree with – but praised President Trump for leaving wiggle room for DACA to be made legal via one of Trump’s latest tweets – to the Catholic church.
+Steve Bannon was interviewed in his home, as seen in the attached videos from 60 Minutes.
+Bannon called himself a “wingman” for President Donald Trump, even in the wake of Bannon leaving the White House.
+Steve didn’t mince words about everything from Trump’s DACA decision, which Bannon didn’t agree with, but he praised President Trump for leaving wiggle room for DACA to be made legal via one of Trump’s latest tweets to the Catholic church.
 It is the first time that many viewers will get to hear Bannon’s voice and see him interviewed.
 After leaving the Trump administration, Bannon spoke out about not going on the attack against President Trump, even though Bannon left his role as Trump’s White House chief strategist.

 Instead, Bannon compared himself to President Trump, with Steve calling himself Trump’s “wingman” and a “street fighter.”
 The decision by President Trump to do away with the controversial DACA program was talked about through the lens of Bannon’s Catholic faith.
 However, Bannon said that Catholics need folks like the 800,000 undocumented immigrants in order to fill Catholic churches and support them financially.
 Charlie Rose said that he interviewed Steve in his home, a full interview that will air on September 10, on 60 Minutes.